DraconicDragon/ComfyUI-Venice-API/README.md

 ### Below ReadMe text is only slightly altered from original Flux Together API readme, it was not really reworked or anything so its likely not correct or up to date

-### Features

-- Direct integration with venice.ai's Flux and SDXL models
-- Support for flux-dev, flux-dev-uncensored, fluently-xl and pony-realism (status: 25th Jan 2025)
-- Support for all LLMs venice.ai offers (status: 25th Jan 2025)
-- Configurable parameters including steps, guidance scale, and dimensions
-  - including fake-ish batch size (just 2 requests after one another returned as 1 output)
-- Negative prompt support (ignored when Flux is selected)
-- Error handling i guess

 ### Installation - these instructions are a mess

-0. Before proceeding, check if you can find these nodes through ComfyUI-Manager interface rather than following the instructions.
+0. Before proceeding, check if you can find these nodes through ComfyUI-Manager interface rather than following the instructions below.

 <details><summary>Expand me to see harder instructions</summary>
 1. Clone this repository into your ComfyUI custom_nodes directory: